Shaw Communications

-Shaw Communications Inc. is a Canadian telecommunications company which provides telephone, Internet, television, and mobile services.
-The company was founded in 1966 as Capital Cable Television Company, Ltd. By JR Shaw in Edmonton.
+Shaw Communications Inc. was a Canadian telecommunications company which provided telephone, Internet, television, and mobile services.
+The company was founded in 1966 as Capital Cable Television Company, Ltd. by JR Shaw in Edmonton.
+The company was acquired by and amalgamated into Rogers Communications in 2023; most operations were rebranded to the Rogers brand beginning in July of that year, with services and sponsorships in former Shaw markets having used the transitional brand Rogers together with Shaw for promotional purposes.

-Headquartered in Calgary, Alberta, Shaw provides home telecommunications services primarily in Alberta and British Columbia and satellite television nationally.
-It also operates smaller cable television systems in Saskatchewan, Manitoba, and Northern Ontario.
+At the time of its acquisition by Rogers, Shaw provided home telecommunications services primarily in Alberta and British Columbia and satellite television nationally.
+It also operated smaller cable television systems in Saskatchewan, Manitoba, and Northern Ontario.

-The company also provides mobile services through its subsidiary Freedom Mobile, under both the Freedom and Shaw Mobile brands, in areas of Alberta, British Columbia, and Southern Ontario.
-The company's chief competitor for home telecommunications in western Canada is Telus Communications.
+The company also provided mobile services through its subsidiary Freedom Mobile, under both the Freedom and Shaw Mobile brands, in areas of Alberta, British Columbia, and Southern Ontario; Freedom was sold to Vidéotron simultaneously with the Rogers merger.
+The company's chief competitor for home telecommunications in western Canada was Telus Communications.